wtlin1228/blog/content/blog/0006-design-pattern-factory/index.md

 This is my notes for Chapter 4 of [Head First Design Pattern, 2nd Edition](https://learning.oreilly.com/library/view/head-first-design/9781492077992/).

-And where can this pattern be applied in my daily work.
+And where can this pattern be applied in my daily work?

-## What is Factory Pattern?
+## What is the Factory Pattern?

 There are two patterns in this chapter.